bencer3283/toilet-vision-training/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 252 images.
+The dataset includes 336 images.
 Objects are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:

 The following augmentation was applied to create 3 versions of each source image:
+* Random brigthness adjustment of between -30 and +30 percent
+* Random exposure adjustment of between -9 and +9 percent
-* Random Gaussian blur of between 0 and 2.8 pixels
+* Random Gaussian blur of between 0 and 3.4 pixels
 * Salt and pepper noise was applied to 1.76 percent of pixels